Netixsol-Innovator-Internship/Hassan-Mujahid/Full-Stack-NEXTJS-Hackathon/next-app/README.md

    - Reset link is sent to email
    - User sets new password using token

-### Google OAuth

-1. User clicks "Sign in with Google"
-2. Redirected to Google consent screen
-3. Google returns user data
-4. Account is created/updated in database
-5. User is signed in automatically

 ## 🔄 API Integration

 ### News API